logicalclocks/logicalclocks.github.io/docs/concepts/dev/inside.md

 Hopsworks provides a complete self-service development environment for feature engineering and model training.
-You can develop programs as Jupyer noteooks or jobs, you can manage the Python libaries in a project using its conda environment, you can manage your source code in Git or BitBucket, and you can orchestrate jobs with Airflow.
+You can develop programs as Jupyter notebooks or jobs, you can manage the Python libraries in a project using its conda environment, you can manage your source code with Git, and you can orchestrate jobs with Airflow.

 <img src="../../../assets/images/concepts/dev/dev-inside.svg">